|Full Name||Byron Cook|

 |Education||A.A., Navarro College|

-Byron Cook was elected to the Texas House of Representatives in 2002 and is honored to represent the hard-working citizens of House District 8, which includes Anderson, Freestone, Hill and Navarro counties.
+Byron Cook was first elected to the Texas House of Representatives in 2002 and is privileged to represent the hard-working citizens of House District 8, which includes Anderson, Freestone, Hill and Navarro counties.

-At the beginning of the 83rd Legislative Session, Representative Cook was re-appointed chair of the House Committee on State Affairs.
-This committee has a diverse and broad jurisdiction over a myriad of critical matters to the state including right to life issues, utility regulation, the management of state agencies, immigration and the administration of state government.
-Cook also continues to serve on the House Calendars Committee.
+At the beginning of the 85th Legislative Session, Representative Cook was re-appointed chair of the House Committee on State Affairs for the third time.
+The committee has a diverse and broad jurisdiction over a myriad of critical issues to our state including: right to life matters, utility regulation, the management of state agencies, immigration and the administration of state government.
+He continues to serve on the House Calendars Committee, of which he has been a member since 2009.

-In past legislative sessions, Cook was designated to serve as chair of the House Committee on Environmental Regulation and the House Committee on Civil Practices.
-He was also named as the vice-chair of the Local and Consent Calendars and a member of the committees on State Affairs and Calendars.
+He has previously served as chair of the House Committee on Environmental Regulation, the House Committee on Civil Practices and as the vice-chair of the Local and Consent Calendars Committee.

-Representative Cook is a businessman and rancher.
-He and his wife Kay live in Corsicana and have two daughters.
-Their youngest daughter is a freshman at Texas A&M University and their oldest daughter is a graduate of Texas A & M University, is married and has a son.
+A businessman and rancher, he and his wife, Kay, live in Corsicana and have two daughters.
+Both daughters graduated from Texas A&M University, and their oldest daughter is married and has a son and a daughter.